hiroaki-yamamoto/node-validator-nu/README.md

 // If you have only a file to validate, this style is also acceptable: vnu.validateFiles(
   "./test.html",
   "/usr/bin/vnu.jar" // Of course this argument is optional.
-You need to include file name.
+You need to include the file name.
 ).then(function (result) {
     // callback
     // This API returns messages array.